 - 1. Produce real-time targeting guidance derived from the ECMWF, GEFS, and possibly HAFS models that can be used to design optimal aircraft flight tracks for improving TC track, intensity, and structure.
-Utilize the NRL COAMPS-TC adjoint sensitivity when available as part of TCRI to provide additional targeting guidance. - 2.
+Utilize the NRL COAMPS-TC adjoint sensitivity when available from NRL to provide additional targeting guidance. - 2.
 Design aircraft missions that sample model sensitive regions with GPS dropsondes. - 3.
 Explore options for conducting data denial experiments to assess the impact of Synoptic Flow GPS dropsondes on model forecasts of track, intensity, and structure. - 4.
-Include a special ITOFS-East module that will include 1-2 G-IV deployments to Cabo Verde. - 5.
+Include a special ITOFS-East module that will include 1-2 P-3 and 1-2 G-IV deployments to Cabo Verde. - 5.
 Design ITOFS-East G-IV aircraft missions that sample model sensitive regions in the far eastern North Atlantic with GPS dropsondes.